• Skip to primary navigation

 Notes

-• You can make home fries a day in advance and store them in the refrigerator.
-They'll reheat nicely in a skillet with just a drizzle of oil.
+• Home fries may be made a day in advance and stored in the refrigerator.
+Reheat in a skillet with just a drizzle of oil.

 Nutrition Information